Contrast-Security-OSS/docs/content/admin/teamserver/config/settings/TwoStepVerification.md

 Setting up two-step verification is simple.
 First, choose how you would like to receive codes.
 If you select Email, your Contrast-associated email will automatically be used.
 You will then be sent a verification code to enter on the following screen.

-If you select Google Authenticator, you will be given a setup code and instructions to use within the application.
+If you select Google Authenticator, you will be given a setup code and further instructions.
 You can scan the QR code provided, or enter a code manually.
 You can also use the provided dropdown to select your device type.
 This is simply a quick way to identify where you've set up TSV.
-You will then use the app to obtain a verification code to validate your device.
+You will then use the app to obtain a verification code and validate your device.

-Before completing setup, the user is given a set of backup codes, which will provide a means for logging in should they encounter an error or get locked out.
+Before completing setup, you will be given a set of backup codes, which will provide a means for logging in should you ever encounter an error or get locked out.
 It is very important that these codes be saved and kept in a secure place!

 <a href="assets/images/TSVBackupCodes.png" rel="lightbox" title="Backup Codes"><img class="thumbnail" src="assets/images/TSVBackupCodes.png"/></a>

 ## Reconfiguring Notification Methods

-Should a user wish to change how they receive verification codes, they can reconfigure this in **My Account > Two-Step Verification**.
+Should you change your mind about how you wish to receive verification codes, you may reconfigure this in **My Account > Two-Step Verification**.

 <a href="assets/images/TSVUserSettings.png" rel="lightbox" title="User Settings"><img class="thumbnail" src="assets/images/TSVUserSettings.png"/></a>